-In 2021, Twitter’s global retention rate was 84.1%.
-The growth rate for 2022 is 2%.
-What if these rates were more?
-If Twitter can optimise its platform solely for news, trends, comedy and networking and enhance the ability to control Twitter feeds, Twitter would give its user base maximum satisfaction while simultaneously improving its retention and growth rates.
+It all boils down to control.
+If Twitter can allow people to optimise its platform based on their interests (news, trends, comedy and networking) and enhance the ability to control Twitter feeds, Twitter would grant its user base maximum satisfaction while simultaneously improving its retention and growth rates.

-I must admit, the insights surprised me.
-The study disproved three of my hypotheses.
-Only the third one (The experience people have with Twitter and how people feel about Twitter are significantly associated with how people use Twitter) was not disproved.
+The study surprisingly disproved three of my hypotheses.
 I expected most people to echo my sentiments about Twitter.
 I was wrong.
-We can never be too sure of what we’ll find until we conduct research.
+We can never be too sure about what we’ll find until we conduct research.

 Small Sample Size

 This is the biggest limitation of this study.
 While my sample size surpasses 30, I still feel my results would have been more accurate with a larger sample.

 Better Survey Questions